 - disseminate the requisite information in respect of insurance products offered for sale by his insurer and take into account the needs of the prospect while recommending a specific insurance plan

-- where the Insurance agent represents more than one insurer offering same line of products, he should¬† dispassionately advice the policyholder on the products of all Insurers whom he is representing and the product best suited to the specific needs of the prospect
+- where the Insurance agent represents more than one insurer offering the same line of products, he should¬† dispassionately advise the policyholder on the products of all Insurers whom he is representing and the product best suited to the specific needs of the prospect

 - disclose the scales of commission in respect of the insurance product offered for sale, if asked by the prospect;